Talon970/Kali_Codex/terminal_commands.md

 # Enables a service to start on boot.
 sudo systemctl enable <service_name>

+# Change to TTY(Desktop without GUI). (you are getting logged out)
+STRG + ALT + F4

+# Change back to the GUI Desktop. (you have to loggin again)
+sudo systemctl restart lightdm

 ## 📘📘01_Navigation & File System (The Basics)📘📘

 ### pwd (Print Working Directory)